eweren/RaspALight/README.md

 -   alarm.py      -> Script to handle the alarm, the php script set up
 -   killpython.py -> Kills the python-process with the id given by args
 -   setColor.py   -> Sets red, green and blue led to the given args

-For a slight demo, of how the side will look (all buttons without a function), you can go to https://eweren.github.io/RaspALight/